Eosinophilic Myositis (Masticatory Muscle Inflammation) in Dogs

-Eosinophilic myositis, also known as masticatory muscle inflammation, is an inflammatory disease of the masticatory muscles in dogs, characterized by an abnormal accumulation of eosinophilic cells, a type of white blood cell.
-This disease leads to pain, swelling, and loss of function of the affected muscles.
+Eosinophilic Myositis, also known as Masticatory Muscle Inflammation, is an inflammatory disease of the chewing muscles in dogs, characterized by an abnormal accumulation of eosinophilic cells, a type of white blood cell.
+This disease leads to Pain, Swelling, and loss of function of the affected muscles.

 The most important facts at a glance